galliani/airtable_client/README.md

 ## Code of Conduct

-Everyone interacting in the AirtableClient project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/airtable_client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Airtable Ruby SDK project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/galliani/airtable_client/blob/master/CODE_OF_CONDUCT.md).